OpenBB-finance/OpenBB/openbb_platform/extensions/websockets/README.md

 This model is what we return from the `FmpWebSocketFetcher`.
 The provider will inherit two fields, only the `client` needs to be included on output.
 No additional fields should be defined.

 - client
-  - Instance of WebSocketClient, not returned to from the Router.
+  - Instance of WebSocketClient, not returned to the API.
 - status
   - Leave empty, the Router fills this and returns it.